 MSc in Bioprocessing Science (Fulltime)

-The Master of Science (MSc) and Post Graduate Diploma (PGD) in Bioprocessing have been developed by the Institute of Technology Sligo (IT Sligo) to meet the growing needs of the Biopharmaceutical Industry.
+The Master of Science (MSc) [90 credits] and Post Graduate Certificate (PGC) [30 credits] in Bioprocessing Science have been developed by the Institute of Technology Sligo to meet the growing needs of the Biopharmaceutical Industry.

-The new MSc and PGD in Bioprocessing will provide a postgraduate qualification that will form both an introduction for new or proposed entrants to the area, and additional skills and knowledge to those who have already completed a Level 8 qualification in a cognate area.
-Upon successful completion of the programme, participants receive either an MSc or PGD award at NFQ Level 9.
+The new MSc and PGC in Bioprocessing will provide a postgraduate qualification that will form both an introduction for new or proposed entrants to the area, and additional skills and knowledge to those who have already completed a Level 8 qualification in a cognate area.
+Upon successful completion of the programme, participants will receive either an MSc (90 credits) or early exit award of PGC (30 credit) at NFQ Level 9.

 * NIBRT is a global centre of excellence for training and research in bioprocessing.
 This world class facility located in Dublin is purpose built to closely replicate a modern bioprocessing plant with state of the art equipment for research and training.
 IT Sligo is one of the founding partners in NIBRT and is the major provider of education and training to NIBRT.